World of Hyatt is offering a 40% bonus on purchased points until 27 August. This is an offer worth looking at for

 Why purchase points?

 World of Hyatt points can be redeemed at Hyatt hotels worldwide, including properties located in Melbourne (three), Sydney (two), Perth and Canberra (one each).

-There are no Hyatt properties in New Zealand however the Park Hyatt Auckland is set to open sometime in 2019.
+There are no Hyatt properties in New Zealand however the Park Hyatt Auckland is set to open sometime in late 2019.

 As usual with hotel points purchase promos, buying points to redeem immediately may make sense on a night at a hotel with a high cash rate.

 Previous promotions have offered World of Hyatt points with the following bonus amounts: